wazo-platform/wazo-doc/source/system/xivo-dird/configuration.rst

 ---------------

 This section is a dictionary whose keys are the source name and values are the configuration for that source.
-See the :ref:`sources_configuration` section for more details about source configuration.
+See the :ref:`dird-sources_configuration` section for more details about source configuration.

-.. _sources_configuration:
+.. _dird-sources_configuration:

 Sources Configuration
 =====================